 Two weeks later, you should notice their fangs growing in.
 By the time they are six weeks old, their "premolars" will have appeared.
 All of these 26 teeth are deciduous, meaning that they will drop out and be replaced by adult teeth.

 Puppies and kittens have sharp, needle-like teeth.
-A full set of emerging teeth irritate the nursing mother, and the weaning process begins.
+A full set of emerging teeth irritates the nursing mother, and the weaning process begins.
 This is the point at which kittens stop nursing and begin eating solid food on their own.
 If you have a foster kitten or a kitten who was separated from its mother, you may have been providing supplementary nutrition through a bottle.
 If that's the case, now is a good time to stop bottle feeding and allow your kitten to start eating entirely on her own.

 Helping Your Kitten Through Teething

 The start time and duration of the transition from baby teeth to adult teeth vary with each individual animal, but in general, the loss of baby teeth usually starts at about three months of age and ends by six to nine months of age.

 Kittens start losing their baby teeth at about 11 weeks old.
 You may notice that your kitten seems to have sore gums.
 She may have a harder time chewing food or be unusually shy about playing fetch or pulling games.
 She may also drool a bit.
 When this happens:

 - Be sure your pet has plenty of soft food that won't irritate her gums

-- avoid games that require her to use her mouth; and
+- Avoid games that require her to use her mouth

 - Avoid brushing her teeth or gums, as this could be painful for her